strimzi/proposals/06x-new-kafka-roller.md

 ## Proposal

 The objective of this proposal is to introduce a new KafkaRoller with simplified logic having a structured design resembling a finite state machine.
-KafkaRoller desisions are informed by observations coming from different sources (e.g. Kubernetes API, KafkaAgent, Kafka Admin API).
+KafkaRoller decisions are informed by observations coming from different sources (e.g. Kubernetes API, KafkaAgent, Kafka Admin API).
 These sources will be abstracted so that KafkaRoller is not dependent on their specifics as long as it's getting the information it needs.
 The abstractions also enable much better unit testing.

 Depending on the observed states, the roller will perform specific actions.
 Those actions should cause a subsequent observation to cause a state transition.
 This iterative process continues until each node's state aligns with the desired state.